DeepLinkProtocol/DeepLinkSDK-Win/docs/configuration.md

 [net]
 # Upper limit for wide area network (WAN) bandwidth prediction, in megabits (M).
 max_bandwidth_wan=10
+# Set a specific port and use it with port mapping
+minport=20000
+maxport=21000

+[setting]
+# 0 Chinese
+# 1 English
+# 2 Korean
+# 3 Japanese
+language=0
+# Display FPS delay and other information in the lower right corner
+showfps=1
+# 1 use winapi sendinput
+# 2 use hid driver
+input_type=1
+# 1:1
+# Adaptive
+default_display_scale=0

 [hotkey]
 # Set hotkeys, currently set to Win + a specific character.
 windowed_hk=z
 minimize_hk=x
 switchscreen_hk=c

+[bitrate]
+# When connected to 677276640, if it is a wide area network, the speed limit is 8m,
+# and the speed limit is 40m for a local area network.
+If it is 0, it is dynamically
+# determined by the program detecting the network speed
+677276640=8|40

 [lab]
 # Do not display the small arrow when in full screen mode.